 Those that keep up their outdoor running through the chilly winter months tend to perform better come race season – and you can burn more calories just trying to stay warm too!

 Instead of heading to a busy gym to run on the treadmill, or buying your own, follow these simple tips to make the most out of your frigid running and keep up with your routine during the winter:

-Bring a friend: It’s hard enough sticking to a running routine when the weather’s nice – don’t let the frigid temperatures outside your frosted windows get you down!
-Commit to a schedule with a friend to keep up your motivation (misery love company!)
+- Bring a friend: It’s hard enough sticking to a running routine when the weather’s nice – don’t let the frigid temperatures outside your frosted windows get you down!
+Commit to a schedule with a friend to keep up your motivation (misery loves company!)

 Winter running is a different beast entirely, but as long as you follow these tips, you’ll be prepared to tackle it!
 Lace up, stay warm, and keep running until the snow melts…eventually!